Bryan De La Cruz Player Props: Marlins vs. Athletics

 - TV Channel: BSFL

 Looking to place a prop bet on Bryan De La Cruz?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Bryan De La Cruz At The Plate

-- He ranks 19th in batting average, 51st in on base percentage, and 63rd in slugging among qualifying hitters in MLB action.
+- He ranks 14th in batting average, 49th in on base percentage, and 61st in slugging among the qualifying batters in baseball.

-- Looking at the 51 games he has played this season, he's hit a home run in seven of them (13.7%), and in 3.3% of his trips to the dish.
+- In 13.5% of his games this season, he has gone deep, and 3.3% of his trips to the plate.

-- De La Cruz has had an RBI in 14 games this season (27.5%), including five multi-RBI outings (9.8%).
-He has also driven in three or more of his team's runs in three contests.
+- De La Cruz has picked up an RBI in 28.8% of his games this season, with two or more RBI in 9.6% of his games.
+He has also plated three or more runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.